 When the eyes appear dull-looking and listless, a person can look older than their years, but eyelift surgery can reverse these signs of aging.
-Both the upper and lower eyelids can be addressed through removing extraneous skin and fat and then tightening and lifting the remaining skin.
-The experienced cosmetic surgeon at STARS Plastic Surgery is an expert in correcting any number of eye issues.
-With his techniques, bags, puffiness, lines and wrinkles are successfully diminished.
-A patient is left with only alert, refreshed and younger-looking eyes for a rejuvenated appearance.
+Both the upper and lower eyelids can be addressed by removing extraneous skin and fat, and then tightening and lifting the remaining skin.
+The skilled cosmetic surgeon at STARS Plastic Surgery is an expert in correcting any number of eye issues.
+With his techniques, bags, puffiness, lines, and wrinkles are successfully diminished.
+A patient is left with only alert, refreshed, and younger-looking eyes for a rejuvenated appearance.

 Eyelid Surgery Reviews